fojensen/photonfragmentation/README.md

 The high statistics GJets_0p4 sample used in the Zinv estimation has a hard cutoff requiring dr>0.4.
 One needs to account for these events in the MC as any cutoff is artificial and does not match data.

-We use the sum of the low -statistics GJets, with the hard cutoff requiring dr>0.05, and QCD samples to get the number of photons with dr<0.4.
-In order to not overcount, a _stitch point_ is defined where QCD is used for values less then the stitch point and GJets is used for values greater than the stitch point (but always less than 0.4).
+We use the sum of the low statistics GJets, with the hard cutoff requiring dr>0.05, and QCD samples to get the number of photons with dr<0.4.
+In order to not overcount, a _stitch point_ is defined where QCD is used for values less then the stitch point and GJets is used for values greater than the stitch point.
 The stitch point value is nominally set to 0.4, but values 0.05 -> 0.4 make perfect sense and can be used for an estimation of the systematic errors associated with this choice.

 <br>